-A: No. In Nebraska, a physical place of business is required for each licensee.
+A: No. The Act requires that ALL DDS transactions take place in a physical, licensed place of business, located in Nebraska.
 Further, there are limitations on the use of electronic funds transfer and other methods of conducting transactions in connection with DDS transactions.